bewchabbacc/docker-environments/sa_site/README.md

 ### Coding

-To start coding just go in docker-environments/sa_site/sa_site_v2.
+To start coding just go in your local folder docker-environments/sa_site/sa_site_v2.
 There you have the source code in a Git repo and you can work as you usually do.

 Create branches, push out code, create PR.
 It's business as usual.

-Your code is automatically synced with the Docker container and your changes will appear live.
+Your code is automatically synced with the running Docker container and your changes will appear live on your local site at http://localhost:8080.

 ### Testing for Production ###